Location

 Program Description

-In spring 2024 the School of Music hosted Dr. Julian Knight, the Creative Director of Creative Futures (UK) Limited, as a Fulbright ‘scholar-in-residence’.
-Working with the CVPA leadership, Dr. Knight has graciously agreed to organize practicum experiences in London for students in the CVPA.
-This opportunity is open to students in the College of Visual and Performing Art or JMU students with strong arts backgrounds.
-Creative Futures will arrange initial zoom meetings for students with their host before departing from the US, host an Induction Session for all JMU students on arrival in London, and host a closing ‘Reflect and Review’ session at the end of the 4 weeks.
-Students will spend at least 20 hours per week working with their host organization and be involved in a broad range of activities to provide a rich and varied experience of the London arts scene.
+Creative Futures will arrange initial Zoom meetings for students with their arts organizations before departing from the US, host an Induction Session for all students on arrival in London, and facilitate a closing ‘Reflect and Review’ discussion at the end of the four weeks.
+Students will spend at least 20 hours per week working with their host organizations and engage in a broad range of activities to provide a rich and varied experience of the London arts scene.

 Students will enroll in one of the following courses: